AI VISIBILITY · RANKING GUIDE

 1. Structured Data

 Schema markup — particularly LocalBusiness, Organization, and Service types — provides machine-readable signals that AI systems can parse reliably.
 Businesses without structured data require AI systems to infer information from unstructured text, which introduces uncertainty and reduces recommendation probability.
+Google's structured data documentation provides the authoritative reference for implementing these markup types correctly.

 2. Authority Indicators